kaushikreddy/Med_Reasoning_AMP/README.md

 ## What Happens After the Project is Created?
 Once the user creates the project by deploying the AMP:
 - They will navigate into the project workspace in CML, and launch a session.
+- A runtime configuration of 4vCPU, 16GB RAM & 1 GPU is recommended.
 - Inside, they will find a **pre-configured Notebook** with the GRPO RL setup.
-- Now you can interactively explore or modify the workflow.
+- Now the user can interactively explore or modify the workflow.
 - **Base model and dataset** are pre-specified, but fully customizable.

 ---